nilesh2454/ppac-website/README.md

 ## How can I deploy this project?

-use vercel for disployment or any other platform
+Use Vercel for deployment or any other platform.

 ## Can I connect a custom domain to my Lovable project?